 A good example of this ‘team effort’ was experienced recently at the Grade I Fawley Court, in Buckinghamshire.
 Having identified the sequence of paint layers on the different elements of the Entrance Hall, I was provided with extracts of the documents that survived in the Buckinghamshire and Gloucester Archives.
-These had been uncovered by Lucy Inglis, who had also located references to the house in letters and diaries.

 One such clue appeared in the diaries of Caroline Powys of Hardwick, the wife of Philip Lybbe Powys and usually referred to as Mrs Lybbe Powys.
 A gentlewoman by birth and married to a member of the landed gentry she leaves an account of her visits to many houses in the last quarter of the 18th century.

 In 1771 Mrs Lybbe Powys described the hall at Fawley Court as being: